cruizer/owncloud_migrate_to_docker/README.md

 # Otherwise wait for 5 minutes and if the container is stable, disable maintenance mode
 docker exec <stackname>_owncloud<tab> occ maintenance:mode --on
 ```

+**NOTE**: The container names are built up from the *stack name* and the *service name*, plus a randonmly generated identifier is appended to the name.
+Hence you need TAB complection to help you with the full name as indicated with `<tab>`.